pavel-macovschi/yandex-disk/README.md

     'client_id' => 'xxxxxxxxxxxxxxxxxxx',
     'client_secret' => 'xxxxxxxxxxxxxxxxxxx',
 ];

-// If you create you first APP, use that path.
+// If you create you first APP, use your Application path.
+$pathPrefix = 'disk:/Applications/YourApp'

+// If you need to use the whole disk.
-$pathPrefix = 'disk:/Applications/APP'
+$pathPrefix = 'disk:/'

 // Client init with credentials.
 $client = new Client($credentials, $pathPrefix);

 // Create and proceed an auth url to get a code.
 $authUrl = $client->getAuthUrl([
     'redirect_uri' => 'https://your-app'